Be Happy With What You Have (The Mangy Dog Mindset)

 Drawing a parallel between the dog and the young monk who wrote the report, the abbot explained that all he was doing was continually scratching the itch of HIS own condition.

-His feelings of dissatisfaction with the monastery stemmed not from any failings of the place itself, but from the “mange” of arrogance, toxic attachments, and poisonous preconceptions within his own mind.
+His feelings of dissatisfaction with the monastery stemmed not from any failings of the place itself.

 As these words sank in, the pompous aristocratic monk realized he was no different from that miserable, mangy dog!